Forensic Science at Lincoln

 Introduction to Analytical Chemistry

-The basic principles of analytical chemistry and is directed towards both theoretical and conceptual aspects.
-Furthermore, students are encouraged to develop the practical skills necessary for all the future chemistry-based practical applications.
+This module explores the basic principles of analytical chemistry and is directed towards both theoretical and conceptual aspects.
+Students are encouraged to develop the practical skills necessary for all the future chemistry-based practical applications.

 Principles of Forensic Science